Overview of Soil Health Tool Box

 SHORT-TERM HOPES?
 With new excitement for soil health evident across wide sectors of farming, a caution is needed for those who seek to prove (or disprove) quickly the theme of soil improvement via new soil tests.
 Soil improvement is slow and takes place over decades.
 So too, declines are also slow and therefore not noticed to the extent that they should have been.
 A new example concerns sensitivity of soil tests to show relevant gains in a short time frame.
 It has been determined in the EU that it is not possible to prove gains/losses in soil carbon in less than 2 years without a statistical sample of 100 samples per field examined.
 For routine sampling, a resolution more precise that 5 tons/carbon/acre is barely possible.
 By drawing on some of the best long term and organic-plot studies conducted especially in Europe over the past 3 decades, we can learn to appreciate the required “imprecision” in short-time of soil quality measurements.

 As a summary, the Soil Health Toolbox:

-- Accounts for soil microbial biomass, with a view that this is very nutrient-relevant;
+- Accounts for soil microbial activity, with a view that this is very nutrient-relevant;

 - Evaluates N + P mineralization potential, the core of the nutrient supply mechanism for plants